felixleopoldo/benchpress/README.md

 Benchpress [[1]](#1) is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow where structure learning algorithms, implemented in possibly different languages, can be executed and compared.
 The computations scale seamlessly on multiple cores or *"... to server, cluster, grid and cloud environments, without the need to modify the workflow definition" - Snakemake*.
 The documentation is found at https://benchpressdocs.readthedocs.io.
+[This](https://benchpressdocs.readthedocs.io/en/latest/json_overview.html#evaluation) sections shows an overview of the supported evaluation methods.

 The currently supported algorithms are tabulated below.